 The Semester Online consortium includes Boston College, Brandeis University, Emory University, Northwestern University, Notre Dame University, the University of North Carolina-Chapel Hill, Wake Forest University, Washington University in St. Louis, Trinity College Dublin, and the University of Melbourne.

-Boston College sophomores, juniors, and seniors with a GPA of 3.0 who are full-time day students are eligible to participate and can apply one Semester Online course toward their BC degree.
-Any such course will count as an elective and cannot be used toward core, major, or minor requirements.
-At this time, there is no additional cost for taking a Semester Online course during the academic year.
-(A student taking a course during the summer is responsible for Semester Online tuition and fees.)
+Boston College sophomores, juniors, and seniors with a GPA of at least 3.0 who are full-time day students are eligible to participate and can apply toward their BC degree one Semester Online course offered in the summer and is subject to Boston College policies governing summer courses.
+This course will count as an elective and cannot be used toward Core, major, or minor requirements.

-Boston College students must complete the application and approval process for Spring 2014 courses no later than November 22, 2013.
+Boston College students must complete the application and approval process for Summer 2014 courses no later than April 30, 2014.

 |Course Title||School||Credit Hours|

 |Psychological and Socio-Cultural Perspectives on Health||Brandeis University||3.0|

 |The Hebrew Bible/Old Testament: Then and Now||Brandeis University||3.0|